IliasMariosG/CV/README.md

 As an environmental engineering graduate with a master in oil and gas technology, I am affiliated with technology, data analysis, energy and environment.
 I have worked in the construction industry and possess business acumen due to my involvement in the retail and professional sports industry.
 With such a varied background, I do well in multi-disciplinary teams and get joy from satisfying clients with quality products and services.
 Programming excites me because I can combine logic with creativity to solve tasks at hand.
 I like to adopt the Makers way in agile practices and TDD, adjusting my approach whenever necessary.

+## Coding Projects

+**“OilWellsEarthquakes” (Mobile app - Personal project - Work in progress)**
+- A mobile application to assess the correlation between the presence of oil wells and earthquakes in Oklahoma State, US.
+Last issue solved: Rendering multiple markers on the map.
+- Data source: Kaggle, Frameworks: Expo CLI, React Native ([github repo](https://github.com/IliasMariosG/OilWellsEarthquakes))

+**“SimpleAssetTracker” (Web app - Group project - Django, React - Work in progress)**
+- An open-source asset management tool with smaller start-ups in mind. ([github repo](https://github.com/makersacademy/simpleassettracker))

+**“Acebook Derailed” (Web app - Ruby on Rails)**
+- Solved a persistent continuous integration problem by selecting and utilising the best available tool (code climate), thus enabling the team to meet the requirements / Encouraged everyone in the team to be better aligned with the user stories and  prioritise efforts, and as a result delivered more than the MVP on time ([github repo](https://github.com/IliasMariosG/acebook-derailed))

+**“Seasonal Regional” (Final project)**
+- Led the design of a back-end database in NoSQL (Firebase).
+Successfully researched for a viable combination of data sources and APIs appropriate for a product-based web application that allows users to make informed decisions about foods based on their environmental impact. ([github repo](https://github.com/IliasMariosG/seasonal-and-regional))

 ## Education

 #### Makers Academy, London (Dec 2019 - Mar 2020)